Rebecca Boone: Children

 Her elder children began having children while she continued to have children.
-She adopted her widowed brother's six children when she was in her early fourties.
+She adopted her widowed brother's six children when she was in her early forties.
 The children stayed with the Boones until they married.

 Kentucky

 Daniel had traveled into what is now the state of Kentucky beginning in 1767 and again in May 1769 with an exploration expedition to build a trail through Cumberland Gap for traders and settlers.
 In December of that year, he and another man were captured by members of the Shawnee nation and they were warned not to return.
-During that time, Boone was still in North Carolina, living a difficult frontier life with threats of attacks by Native Americans and long periods of time when her husband was away.
+During that time, Boone was still in North Carolina, living a difficult frontier life with threats of attacks by Native Americans and long periods when her husband was away.
 Boone was visited by Moravian missionary George Soelle in 1771.
 He wrote in his diary that Boone "is by nature a quiet soul, and of few words.
 She told me of her trouble, and the frequent distress and fear in her heart."
 Daniel returned to North Carolina in 1771, after spending two years in Kentucky.
 Boone was intent on leaving North Carolina for several reasons, he owed money to people there, the settlements were becoming crowded, and he sought better hunting grounds.

 In 1773, Daniel headed for Kentucky with Boone, their children, and other settlers, a party of about 80 people.
 According to contemporary Daniel Boone biographer Timothy Flint, during the trek Boone "followed [her husband] from North Carolina into the far wilderness, without a road or even a trace to guide their way—surrounded at every step by wild beasts and savages."
 The move, though, would encroach on Shawnee and Cherokee land.
 Daniel had been warned by the Native Americans not to return to what is now Kentucky.
 The settlers were attacked by a group of Cherokee, Delaware, and Shawnee men in October.
 Six men, including Boone's son James, were tortured and killed.
 Boone and other survivors returned to North Carolina, taking up temporary residence along the Clinch River, where settlers established forts for protection.
 Boone and her children found shelter at Moore's Fort after bands of Shawnee attacked settlers in the area.
 She helped defend the fort during an attack.